Dark matter from primordial black holes would hold charge: Shielding accretion and emission of charges by PBHs

 \section{Shielding accretion and emission of charges by PBHs}

-In order for the expected PBH discharge from an initial value $Q_{\rm init}^{\rm Poisson}$ by charge accretion to take place, charges of opposite sign to that of the initial PBH charge need to be accreted.
+One possible way to discharge PBHs from an initial charge $Q_{\rm init}^{\rm Poisson}$, is from charge accretion of the opposite sign to the net charge that the PBH had initially.
 Here we will make an estimate of the effect on the trajectories of incoming charges onto charged, high spin PBHs.
-This is justified since \cite{Mirbabayi20} show that PHBs could form with quite high spins.
-Here we do not attempt to solve this problem analytically; instead, we give some considerations for this case and also extend it to the case of charged particle emission by Hawking radiation or via the Schwinger effect.
+The high spin of PBHs is justified since \cite{Mirbabayi20} show that PHBs could form with quite high spins.
+Here we do not attempt to solve this problem fully; instead, we give some simple estimates for this case and also extend it to the case of charged particle emission by Hawking radiation or via the Schwinger effect.